Moraine Lake: Hiking trails

 The area around the lake has several walking/hiking trails that are, from time to time, restricted.
 The trail most commonly taken by tourists is The Rockpile Trail, which is along the actual moraine.
 The trail is approximately 300 m long, with an elevation change of 24 m.
 The view of the lake from the top of the rockpile is one of the most photographed locations in all of Canada.
 That view of the mountains behind the lake in Valley of the Ten Peaks is known as the "Twenty Dollar View", as Moraine Lake was featured on the reverse side of the 1969 and 1979 issues of the Canadian twenty dollar bill; see Scenes of Canada.
 The area often experiences congestion due to the high level of tourism.

-Along the same trail-head, the Consolation Lakes trail starts, which is approximately 3 kilometers long, with an elevation change of 90 m.
+Along the same trail-head, the Consolation Lakes trail starts, which is approximately 3 kilometres long, with an elevation change of 90 m.
 Upon reaching Consolation Lakes hikers may continue along to the upper lake, which is not visible from the end of the lower lake.
 There is, however, no clearly marked trail, and can often be a scramble over large rocky areas.

-Near the canoe docks of Moraine Lake Lodge there is another trail-head.
-This trail-head is the start of two trails, one of which branches out into four different trails - so there are in total, five trails starting at that trail-head (Moraine Lake Lake shore Trail, Eiffel Lake, Wenkchemna Pass, Larch Valley, and Sentinel Pass).
+Near the canoe docks of Moraine Lake Lodge there is another trailhead.
+This trail-head is the start of two trails, one of which branches out into four different trails - so there are in total, five trails starting at that trail-head (Moraine Lake Lakeshore Trail, Eiffel Lake, Wenkchemna Pass, Larch Valley, and Sentinel Pass).
 The Lake Louise & Yoho Map provides information on these trails.